 Accredited valuer for the Australian Government's Cultural Gifts Program: approved to value Australian art (painting, works on paper, prints and sculpture) after 1880; Australian painted ceramics from 1930; Australian photography after 1960; Australian indigenous art after 1970 (incl. new media), and bark paintings; all regions.

-Vice President of the Auctioneers and Valuers Association of Australia, Inc., NSW; Certified Practising Valuer No.441
+Member of the Auctioneers and Valuers Association of Australia, Inc., NSW; Certified Practising Valuer No.441

 Member of the Art Consulting Association of Australia; Accredited Valuer No.007